Father at window shot in face, Afghan witness says

 "The Americans stayed in our house for a while.
 I was very scared," he told Reuters.

 "My mother was shot in her eye and her face.
-She was unrecognisable.
+She was unrecognizable.
 My brother was shot in the head and chest and my sister was killed, too."

 Agha's account of multiple American soldiers shooting villagers could not be immediately verified.